page === 'home' && ( )

 10. You Want the Bathroom to Work Better for Aging in Place

-If you or a household member has reduced mobility, balance challenges, or anticipates needing bathroom modifications in the coming years, planning those modifications into a remodel now is more cost-effective than retrofitting later.
-Features like curbless showers, grab bars anchored properly into blocking, a comfort-height toilet, and wider doorways are easier and less expensive to incorporate during a full remodel than as standalone additions.
+If you or a household member has reduced mobility, balance challenges, or anticipates needing bathroom modifications in the coming years, incorporating those modifications into a remodel now is more cost-effective than retrofitting later.

 bathroom remodelsigns you need a bathroom remodelbathroom renovationbathroom upgradeNorth Shore